mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 physical biologists.
 Rob decided to recruit Justin and me as honorary TAs for his famous Bi1x class.
 Every Sunday for the next few months, I helped Justin develop a new module for the class involving fluorescent microscopy on fly embryos.
-These interactions turned into a friendship where Justin treated my family and me unbelievably nicely.
+These interactions turned into a friendship.
+Ever since Justin and his wife Ramit have treated me and my family and me unbelievably nicely.
 After Rob, Justin has been the scientist that has influenced my thinking the most.
 His classes, sharp mind, computational skills, unbelievably ethical behavior, and his will to share his knowledge set me on the right track from the beginning of my Ph.D., when Justin started a position as a teaching faculty for the Biology division.

-As the reader can infer from the context of these acknowledgments, a year at Caltech was not enough, and I needed more.
-So as soon as I could, I came back to begin my Ph.D. working again with Rob.
+As the reader can infer from the context of these acknowledgments, a year at Caltech was not enough.
+As soon as I could, I came back to to Caltech  to begin my Ph.D. working again with Rob.
 My twenties came and went by faster than I thought.
-Nevertheless, I had the immense fortune to share the lab with three of my great friends and co-authors for all those years.
+Nevertheless, I had the immense fortune to share the lab with three of my great friends and co-authors for many of those years.
 Nathan Belliveau, Muir Morrison, and Griffin Chure became my lab family.
 They helped me think through problems and worked with me on numerous successful (and unsuccessful) projects, as we all grew as scientists under Rob's tutelage.
 It is not an exaggeration to